-Chapter 1 HSMS
+10. Activity: As the sector continues through a period of change technologically and in safety leadership ORR will continue to consider whether the regulatory framework remains appropriate for the sector.
+We will consult with the sector on potential changes if the need arises.

+Chapter 1: Health & safety management systems

-- 10. While ORR has promoted the use of the RM3 model of safety management system assessment in the mainline railways for some years now we have only recently encouraged the tramways to use RM3 as part of their own SMS audit.
-We will work with sector to adopt and evaluate take up of the model. - 11.
-Activity: ORR's inspectors engage with tram operators and infrastructure managers to monitor and analyse safety performance, and to track progress with annual H&S plans.
-Inspectors expect to verify that there is a commitment to continuous improvement in safety policy statements and annual plans. - 12.
-Risk assessment remains a key feature of the management system of a company and it is important that appropriate forms of risk assessment are applied across a tramway business, from strategic issues, to operational risk, assessments that are part of change and assessments of infrastructure. - 13.
-Inspectors will be using the RM3 criteria to assess company performance and will expect to see the self-assessments conducted by companies and the results of independent reviews of SMS'. - 14.
-Inspectors will expect to see that companies have appropriate policies on risk assessment in place that cover all types of risks that the business and operation is expose to.
+11. While ORR has promoted the use of the RM3 model of safety management system assessment for some years now in the mainline railways and metro systems we have only recently encouraged the tramways to use RM3 as part of their own SMS audit.
+We will work with sector to adopt and evaluate take up of the model.

+12. Activity: ORR's inspectors engage with tram operators and infrastructure managers to monitor and analyse safety performance, and to track progress with annual H&S plans.
+Inspectors expect to verify that there is a commitment to continual improvement in safety policy statements and annual plans.

+13. Risk assessment remains a key feature of the management system of a company and it is important that appropriate forms of risk assessment be applied across a tramway business, from strategic issues, to operational risk, assessments that are part of change and assessments of infrastructure.

+14. Inspectors will be using the RM3 criteria to assess company performance and will expect to see the self-assessments conducted by companies and the results of independent reviews of SMS'.

+15. Inspectors will expect to see that companies have appropriate policies on risk assessment in place that cover all types of risks that the business and operation is exposed to.